cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 25. Rysk module is implemented

-TODO: Selector tests started failing unexpectedly, resolve

 Implemented the recommended change.
 While this strategy is ultimately intended to provide investment into Rysk, the module is not production ready nor available for audit due to anticipated Rysk protocol upgrades.
 It has been removed from the strategy to prevent accidental inclusion into a production environment.

 26. Lack of validation for `_admin`

 Acknowledged.
 The `DEFAULT_ADMIN_ROLE` is only to be granted to a multisignature wallet.
 Zero address validation for `_admin` has also been added to the `StrategyDiamond.sol` contract.
+TEST PENDING

 ## Strategies/StrategyGLP